 Tangible and indisputable results achieved by hard work or creativity.

-Briefly put: learning, relationships and results...
-(Fourth additional point can be found on the bottom of this post.)
+Briefly put: learning, relationships and results... (a fourth additional point can be found on the bottom of this post.)

-Now you could add of course that staying away from the comfort zone, taking risks, having some plain luck, or person's early decisions could be instrumental...
-I honestly think that albeit being important, these are to be considered as supportive aspects while looking at the bigger picture.
+Now you could of course claim that staying away from the comfort zone, taking risks, having some plain luck, or person's early decisions could be more instrumental... nonetheless, I honestly think that albeit being important, these are to be considered as supportive aspects while looking at the bigger picture.

-Occasional consideration of these three core aspects will help you stay on any of the challenging paths that you may end up taking.
+Occasional consideration of these three core aspects will help you stay on any of the challenging paths that you may take.

 Purposeful, interest-driven and most importantly, constant learning